 The respondent is presumed not responsible for the alleged conduct.
-The school uses the clear and convincing evidence standard in investigations of complaints alleging sexual harassment and any related violations.
-This means that the investigation determines whether the allegations are highly and substantially more likely to be true than untrue.
+The school uses the preponderance of the evidence evidence standard in investigations of complaints alleging sexual harassment and any related violations.
+This means that the investigation determines whether the allegations are more likely to be true than untrue.